 Note: The amount of culture used for one litre is VERY SMALL.

-Mix the sugar into soy milk warmed to 40°, or use cold soy and then heat to 40° C. Add your starter culture and mix well to ensure the culture is evenly distributed.
+- Add your starter culture and mix well to ensure the culture is evenly distributed.

-Pour your milk into the yoghurt maker, or jar you have selected.
-Maintain the milk mixture between 37° and 43° C for 8-12 hours, or even longer.
+- Maintain the milk mixture between 37° and 43° C for 10-18 hours or even longer.

-If you are getting particularly good results with a variation on the above recipe and directions please share it with us.
+If you are getting particularly good results with a variation on the above recipe and directions, please share it with us.